Updated April 2026 18 min read

 Annual saving at the Ofgem rate of 27.69p/kWh

 East- or west-facing placements generate around 70–80% of that figure.
 The government's own estimate puts typical savings at £70–£110, while industry estimates are £100–£150.
-The higher end is achievable if you shift energy-heavy appliances — washing machine, dishwasher, device charging — to daylight hours when your panels are generating.
+The higher end is achievable if you shift energy-heavy appliances to daylight hours.

 Payback period